 “Humez’s book is extremely well researched, and her writing is both incisive and accessible, making it an excellent resource for students as well as for the general reader.”

 Jean Humez is a professor of Women’s Studies at the University of Massachusetts.
 Humez has written numerous books about gender and race such as Gender, Race and Class in Media: A Critical Reader and Mother’s First Born Daughters: Early Shaker Writings on Women and Religion.

-Published in 1942, the book by Earl Conrad chronicles the events of Harriet Tubman’s life.
+Published in 1942, the book chronicles the events of Harriet Tubman’s life.

 Conrad wrote the book after meeting Tubman as a young boy in his hometown of Auburn, New York, where Tubman also lived.
 Conrad explained that meeting Tubman inspired his lifelong interest in social issues, particularly civil rights.

 Fellow Tubman biographer Humez said, in the introduction to her book, that Conrad’s was the best Tubman biography to date:

 “There have been many popular biographies of Tubman for adults and children produced since her death, but only one work based on careful research into the original sources has as yet appeared: General Harriet Tubman by the politically progressive white writer Earl Conrad, still the standard biography of Tubman.
 Conrad’s book is both carefully documented and passionately written, yet his Harriet Tubman is still very much a larger-than-life figure.
 Conrad, a journalist who became interested in black history through experiences as a labor organizer in the 1930s, minimized her spirituality and maximized her role as a militant, an African American woman warrior.”